s-gdn/Atria-iOS17/README.md

 # Atria iOS 17
-Unofficial port of Atria to newer iOS versions.
+Unofficial port of Atria to iOS 17 versions.

+iOS 18-26 currently not supported, will crash to safe-mode.

 Open this in browser to add my repo: https://s-gdn.github.io/repo.html